Building: Migrations

 All these three console applications the tom example, tom migrations for unit tests, and the application described in this tutorial have practically identical source code (the main.cpp file).

-Any of the supported databases, tom is able to generate DDL queries for all these databases.
+The tom is able to generate DDL queries for all the supported databases.

 Create a vcpkg.json file with the following content.
 CMake example below uses this method.